inodaf/pwa-kit/README.md

 ## Application Properties

-Application properties let you define environment-specific, static configuration for your system.
+Application properties define environment-specific, static configuration for the app.
 Unlike Environment Variables, Properties cannot include sensitive values.

 There are the `base`, `dev`, `production` and `staging` properties but it's possible to add many others, as they are named based on the value of `APP_ENV` and `NEXT_PUBLIC_APP_ENV` environment variable.
 Also they are separated by `client` and `server`.